Coverage Path Planning for Spraying Drones: Coverage path planning.

 \subsection{Sprinkler modeling}

 There are several ways to model a sprinkler system depending on the application and system characteristics \cite{grose1999mathematical}.
-In this work, we assume that only one sprinkler is mounted on the MAV and that the vehicle's altitude is relative small; for closed areas, the ceiling limits the altitude ; and for open areas the flight altitude should be also small, otherwise the liquid effectiveness can be compromised.
-Therefore, we model the kinematics of the sprinkler's coverage field as a rigid body governed by the equations of a inverse paraboloid:
+In this work, we assume that only one sprinkler is mounted on the UAV and that the vehicle's altitude is relative small.
+For closed areas, the ceiling limits the altitude; and for open areas the flight altitude should also be small, otherwise the liquid effectiveness can be compromised.
+See an illustration of the model in Fig. \ref{fig:paraboloid}.
+Therefore, we model the kinematics of the sprinkler's coverage field as a rigid body governed by the equations of an inverse paraboloid:

-where $h$ is the drone altitude and $A$ and $B$ are parameters that define the amplitude of the paraboloid.
+where $h$ is the drone altitude, $x$ and $y$ are coordinates on the plane, and the parameters $A$ and $B$ define the amplitude of the paraboloid.
 Fig. \ref{fig:paraboloid} shows the proposed model.

 This model is closer to the reality w.r.t. previous models such as squares or cones.
-On the other hand a deterministic model is still limited because in real sprinklers, the dispersion effect is much more complex given that many variables contribute to the drop's fall \cite{grose1999mathematical}.
-To reflect in our model such variability, we consider the drop's fall as a stochastic process that affects the paraboloid shape, in consequence we updated eq. (\ref{eq:paraboloide}) with a random noise.
+However, a deterministic model is still limited because in real sprinklers, the dispersion effect is much more complex given that many variables contribute to the drop's fall \cite{grose1999mathematical}.
+To insert such variability in our model, we consider the drop's fall as a stochastic process that affects the paraboloid shape, in consequence, we update equation (\ref{eq:paraboloide}) with a random noise.

 where $\epsilon_{\sigma}$ is a random error from a normal distribution with zero mean, $\mu = 0$, and standard deviation equal to $\sigma$.
 Fig. \ref{subfig-2:noise} shows an example of this noisy model.